UpStride/tutorial/README.md

 This repository contains three tutorials that use the upstride engine.
 * *Simple network*: this is a basic example on how to train a simple convolutional neural network (CNN) using the upstride engine.
 We also provide guidance on how to easily convert your own neural networks (NNs) from real to hyper-complex using the upstride layers.
 * *Deep complex networks*: this tutorial shows how to reproduce the seminal paper of Trabelsi et al., called "Deep Complex Networks" (DCN), using the upstride engine and [upstride's classificatio API](https://github.com/UpStride/classification-api).
-* *Quaternion transformers*: This tutorail provides a simple codebase that showcases how to implement and use a quaternion-valued transformer networks for the popular tasks of sentiment analysis and neural machine translation.
+* *Quaternion transformers*: this tutorial provides a simple codebase that showcases how to implement and use a quaternion-valued transformer networks for the popular tasks of sentiment analysis and neural machine translation.

 ## Pre-requisites